Risk, security, and compliance in the cloud

 The successful businesses of yesteryear were built on legacy and on-premises data centers, posing challenges to modernizing systems.
 As these systems reach their end of lifecycle, IT departments are receiving more requests from senior executive to migrate to the cloud and replace or integrate existing systems in the interest of cost efficiency and business agility.

-But, according to a survey by ESG, more than 85% of senior IT executives migrating to the cloud are concerned or very concerned about security.
+But, according to a survey by ESG, more than 85% of senior IT executives migrating to the cloud are concerned or very concerned about cloud security.
 Whether it's from malicious intent, politically motivated or an insider mistake, significant security challenges persist including:

 - Attacks are becoming more frequent and more sophisticated